 Welcome to The Kids In Transition Program

-The Everett Public Schools KIT (Kids In Transition) program implements the McKinney-Vento Homeless Education Act and the Foster Education Program.
+The Everett Public Schools Kids in Transition (KIT) program implements the McKinney-Vento Homeless Education Act and the Foster Education Program.

-The Kids in Transition, or KIT, program supports students who qualify as either living in a foster care; or those who meet the definition of homeless under federal McKinney-Vento legislation.
+KIT supports students who qualify as either living in a foster care; or those who meet the definition of homeless under federal McKinney-Vento legislation.
 McKinney-Vento eligibility is based on the student's nighttime residence and is far more inclusive than what many consider homeless.
-Students who lack a fixed, regular, or adequate nighttime residence may qualify.
-The Kids in Transition program works to eliminate barriers to students’ academic success and extra-curricular participation.
-We ensure homeless students have school supplies and provide tutoring or facilitate student participation in extended day or summer school classes.
-We help students participate in activities such as sports or clubs by paying required fees.
-KIT provides transportation for eligible students to maintain school stability, as long as the commute is feasible.
-Last year, Everett Public Schools served over 1,250 homeless students at some time during the school year.
+Students who lack a fixed, regular, and adequate nighttime residence may qualify.
+KIT works to eliminate barriers to students’ enrollment, academic success, and extra-curricular participation.
+We ensure eligible students have school supplies and may coordinate academic support, tutoring, or facilitate student participation in extended day or summer school classes.
+We help students participate in activities such as sports or clubs by paying the required fees.
+KIT may coordinate transportation for eligible students to maintain school stability, as long as the commute is feasible.
+Last year, Everett Public Schools supported over 1,100 eligible students at some time during the school year.
 For more information, please contact your building's KIT support staff or the KIT office at 425-385-4032.

 This may include the following:

-Cars, train stations, public spaces, parks, abandoned buildings, and other substandard housing.
+- Living in cars, RVs, boats, train stations, public spaces, parks, abandoned buildings, and other transient or substandard housing.

-Migrant children, runaways, throwaways (children whose parent will not permit them to live at home).
+- Runaway youth, or children whose parent will not permit them to live at home.

-Unaccompanied youth who are not in the physical custody of a parent or guardian and also meet the McKinney-Vento definition of homeless.
+- Unaccompanied youth who are not in the physical custody of a parent or guardian and also meet the McKinney-Vento definition of homeless.

 Contact Everett Public Schools if you or someone you know is experiencing unstable housing.KIT Staff by building (click to find your best contact)KIT District Contacts